cnrosu/AutoHelpDesk/docs/windows-firewall-smb-cross-vlan.md

 ## Manual verification checklist

-Follow these steps on an affected workstation and file server to confirm whether the rule truly exposes SMB/NetBIOS across VLAN boundaries:
+Follow these steps on an affected workstation and file server to confirm whether the rule truly exposes SMB/NetBIOS beyond the local subnet (potentially other VLANs via routing):

 1. **Review the firewall rule scope.** Run `Get-NetFirewallRule -DisplayName "Remote Assistance (DCOM-In)" | Get-NetFirewallAddressFilter` in an elevated PowerShell window.
 If `RemoteAddress` returns `Any`, the rule is not restricted to trusted subnets.
 2. **Confirm the service is listening.** On the workstation, execute `Get-NetTCPConnection -LocalPort 135` (or `netstat -an | find "135"`) to verify that RPC Endpoint Mapper is listening for Remote Assistance traffic.
-3. **Test cross-VLAN reachability.** From a device in another VLAN, run `Test-NetConnection -ComputerName <workstation FQDN or IP> -Port 135`.
+3. **Test reachability beyond the local subnet.** From a device in another VLAN, run `Test-NetConnection -ComputerName <workstation FQDN or IP> -Port 135`.
 A successful TCP test shows the firewall is allowing inbound RPC from outside the VLAN.
 4. **Validate SMB authentication.** Use a low-privilege domain account and run `Test-NetConnection -ComputerName <file server> -Port 445` from the compromised VLAN.
 If it succeeds, attempt to map a test share (e.g., `New-PSDrive -Name T -PSProvider FileSystem -Root \\<server>\TestShare`).
 Disconnect immediately after (`Remove-PSDrive T`).
 Perform this in a lab or maintenance window to avoid production impact.
 5. **Check for existing restrictions.** Inspect upstream firewalls or VLAN ACLs to ensure they block TCP 135/139/445 between user segments.
 Document any gaps so you can present hard evidence to the security team.